PuLeeNa/CeylonChronicles/README.md

 This will:

-- Scrape 16 Wikipedia articles about Sri Lankan history
+- Scrape 16 Wikipedia articles about Sri Lankan history (from Prehistory to Modern Sri Lanka)
-- Split content into chunks (512 characters with 100 overlap)
+- Split content into chunks using RecursiveCharacterTextSplitter (512 characters with 100 character overlap)
-- Generate embeddings using HuggingFace
+- Generate 384-dimensional embeddings using HuggingFace's all-MiniLM-L6-v2 model
-- Store vectors in Pinecone
+- Store vectors in Pinecone with metadata for retrieval

 ### 6. Run the development server